Additional work will be required to receive graduate credit for undergraduate G courses.

 MATH 564 MATHEMATICAL MODELING (3-0-3)(F/SU).
 Introduction to mathematical modeling through case studies.
 Deterministic and probabilistic models; optimization.
 Examples will be drawn from the physical, biological, and social sciences.
 A modeling project will be required.
 May not be used for the master’s degree in Mathematics.
 PREREQ: MATH 361 or PERM/INST.

-MATH 565 NUMERICAL METHODS I (3-0-3)(F).
+MATH 565 (CS 565) NUMERICAL METHODS I (3-0-3)(F).
 Approximation of functions, solutions of equations in one variable and of linear systems.
 Polynomial, cubic spline, and trigonometric interpolation.
 Optimization.
 Programming assignments.
+May be taken for CS or MATH credit, but not both.
 PREREQ: MATH 365 or PERM/INST.

-MATH 566 NUMERICAL METHODS II (3-0-3)(S).
+MATH 566 (CS 566) NUMERICAL METHODS II (3-0-3)(S).
 Matrix theory and computations including eigenvalue problems, least squares, QR, SVD, and iterative methods.
 The discrete Fourier transform and nonlinear systems of equations.
 Programming assignments.
-PREREQ: MATH 465 or MATH 565 or PERM/INST.
+May be taken for CS or MATH credit, but not both.
+PREREQ: CS 565 or MATH 465 or MATH 565 or PERM/INST.